Trang1908/CE888---Stress-Forecasting---University-trial/README.md

   Filepath is the link to download the datasets from Github:  "https://raw.githubusercontent.com/italha-d/Stress-Predict-Dataset/main/Raw_data/"

-  s: the number from 1 to 35 represents for the volunteers
+  s: the number from 1 to 35 represents for the volunteers.

-- def create_data(self, lag_length=1):
+- Define a function to create a lag feature

+  **def create_data(self, lag_length=1)**

+  lag_length: the fixed time period.